 Building control forms and fees

-For building control full plans and building notice application forms and the current scale of charges see building control forms and fees.
+Go to building control forms and fees for building control full plans and building notice application forms and the current scale of charges.